luke10x/schwember/docs/JOURNAL.md

 - Perhaps I should use a field in collider_*_t unit
 - Perhaps Bullet actually has a capability to persist scale
 - I currently need to center mesh vertices (this is bad)

+Then after quick sphere collider and force applied